 Feven Yimer brings a wealth of education and experience to her role as Nuru Ethiopia’s Marketing and Development Director, where she uses her background in sociology, education, and business partnerships to lead the organization’s fundraising, public relations, and marketing efforts.

-While each woman’s leadership inspiration and journey is unique, Pauline, Amy, and Feven are all advancing diverse, equitable, and inclusive leadership across the Nuru collective.
+While each woman’s leadership inspiration and journey is unique, Pauline, Amy, and Feven are all advancing diverse, equitable, and inclusive leadership across the Nuru Collective.
 Read on to learn more about their experience and insights.

 Q: Who or what inspired you to be a leader?